What is a double action keyboard?

 Double action switches

-The hardest part of building this keyboard was the design of the switches, since there were no suitable double action switches on the market, so I had to build them myself.
+The most challenging part of building the keyboard was the design of the switches.
+There were no suitable double action switches on the market, so I had to build them myself.

 The tactile switches are simply soldered upside down on the PCB.

 The double action keys have two different functions, so there are some challenges how the functions are triggered.
 The program works the following way: if a key is pressed two steps down the secondary function is triggered immediately, however the first action is a bit more tricky.
 If the key is pressed only one step the keyboard can't send the key press immediately since it might be that the user is still going to press the second step, this could lead to a situation where both actions are triggered instead of only the one that was intended to be triggered.
 The solution is to make it so that the first action is triggered when the key is pressed one step and then released or when the first step is hold down for a longer period of time than defined in the program.

 To recap if you want type the first action you have to press the key one step down and release it (this gives one character) or keep it pressed longer than the delay time (if you need many characters), if you want to type the second action you need to press the key two steps down faster than the delay time.

 The modifier keys are programmed so that they lock down when a 'normal' key is pressed while a modifier is hold down.
 They are released after the normal key is released.
 This makes short-cuts easier to press.
 If the modifiers would not lock down the modifiers would have to be kept pressed longer than the normal keys, because the normal key is activated (in most cases) after it has been released.

 A normal keyboard has up to 105 keys.
 I reduced the amount of keys to 66 physical keys, some of which are double action.
 When counting double action keys and the normal keys the total is 66 + 34 = 100 plus a 5-direction joystick, this equals to a traditional keyboard.
 Because it has fewer physical keys, the keyboard is smaller and more comfortable to use.